 Adjustment of status relates to people applying for lawful permanent resident status or Green Cards while they are still present in the United States, but they do not have to return to their home country to complete visa processing.
 Consular processing is the common alternative in which applications are processed at a United States Embassy or Consulate while a person remains outside the United States until the application is approved.

 Adjustment of status may take as many as two years to complete, and there can also be significant fees for adjustment of status applications that may be as much as $1,225.
 Some refugees could get their filing fees waived.
-Required initial evidence in these cases can include several different forms of immigration paperwork and other documents, so a person will want to have an immigration attorney to ensure they are submitting everything that is required.
+Required initial evidence in these cases can include several different forms of immigration law paperwork and other documents, so a person will want to have immigration lawyers to ensure they are submitting everything that is required.

 Not all Green Cards necessarily contain expiration dates, but the ones that have them usually indicate that they will expire ten years from the dates they are issued.
 When a person hopes to continue working and living in the United States, they will have to apply to renew their Green Card.
 It is frequently recommended that people begin the renewal process when the Green Card is set to expire in six months.